Product Manager vs Product Owner vs Project Manager

 Usually, the Product Manager focuses on researching their customer needs, competitor products and setting a strategy on how to build the most beneficial product.
 In most organizations, this role has quite a lot of power in the decision-making process and thus shapes the organizational path.

 Many Product Managers are promoted to this role by ascending from the organization itself.
 As such, they can use their skills from the previous position to make the most optimized decisions.
-In large organizations, it is also common to see several product managers all dedicated to specific niches.
+In large organizations, it is also common to see several product managers each dedicated to specific niches.
 The most common divisions are dedicating separate people to growth, technical, or platform product management.
 Which gives the benefit of taking better control over large projects.

 Product Manager responsibilities